What Is Tumescent Liposuction?

 It is recommended that patients wear the prescribed compression garments for at least two weeks.
 However, not all patients need to wear compression garments.
 This all depends on the treatment area and your treatment plan.

 If you have any additional questions, we will be more than happy to answer them.
-Please call us today at 619-494-3678 to schedule a free consultation at our office in San Diego or Carlsbad.
+Please call us today at 619-494-3678 to schedule a consultation at our office in San Diego or Carlsbad.